torodb/stampede/documentation/docs/configuration/mongodb-connectivity.md

     mode: x509
   ssl:
     enabled: true
-    caFile: /tmp/mongodb-cert.crt
+    caFile: rootCA.pem
-    keyStoreFile: /tmp/mongodb-client.jks
+    keyStoreFile: mongodb-client.jks
     keyStorePassword: trustme
     keyPassword: nosqlonsql
 ```

-* `/tmp/rootCA.prm` and `/tmp/rootCA.key` should be the certificate and private key of the same Certification Authority used to generate the server certificate.
+* `rootCA.pem` and `rootCA.key` should be the certificate and private key of the same Certification Authority used to generate the server certificate.

 In this case you do not have to add any entry to the file `~/.mongopass`.